lebogangolifant/task_tracker/README.md

 ## Frontend

-- Built with HTML, CSS, and JavaScript.
+- Built with HTML5, CSS3, and JavaScript.
 - Utilizes the Fetch API for communication with the backend.

 ## Backend